 Hi!
-I’m Natalie Eastman.
-I teach music lessons in my home studio, currently located in Chattanooga, Tennesses.
+I’m Natalie Eastman, owner and principle educator at A Higher Note LLC.
+I teach music lessons online and in my home studio, currently located in Chattanooga, Tennessee.
 The three instruments I teach are voice, guitar, and piano.
-Personally, my primary instrument is voice, so if singing lessons or vocal coaching is your desire or need, I’d love to meet you and see how we might work together.
+My primary instrument is voice; so if singing lessons or vocal coaching is your desire or need, I’d love to meet you and see how we might work together.

-As for my vocal qualifications, training, and experience, I have been involved in music and musicals at church and in schools; dinner theater in D.C.; entertainment on a dinner cruise ship; choral societies, a Gilbert & Sullivan society, community chorus, local theater, university choruses, a cappella groups, select choirs, bands, and worship bands and teams; early childhood music education (I trained with both Kindermusik and Music Together and owned a Kindermusik studio for several years); sang for hundreds of weddings, receptions, and other events; and all manner of meaningful, enjoyable, and/or fun singing from early childhood up to now.
+As for my vocal qualifications, training, and experience, I have been involved in music and musicals at church and in schools; wedding and special-events; dinner theater in D.C.; entertainment on a dinner cruise ship; choral societies, a Gilbert & Sullivan society, community chorus, local theater, university choruses, a cappella groups, select choirs, bands, and worship bands and teams; early childhood music education (I trained with both Kindermusik and Music Together and owned a Kindermusik studio for several years).
+I’ve sung for hundreds of weddings, receptions, and other events and been involved in all manner of meaningful, enjoyable, and/or fun singing from early childhood up to now.

 Who’s Taught and Influenced My Vocal Performance and Teaching?

 I’ve been blessed to sing and/or study under the late Earle and Norma Lowder, Gary Bradberry, Morris Beachy, Bonnie Bradley, David Troupe, and the late Jeannie Deva.
 I’ve studied many instructors’ materials and several methods in-depth, and thus teach an amalgamation of the best I’ve learned and that has worked for myself and my students over 20+ years.
 You’ll almost certainly hear me mention Margaret Riddleberger, Estelle Liebling’s vocal courses, Seth Riggs, and Jeanie Deva.

 You’ll also hear some bits from me about John Upledger’s work with various manual physical therapies, along with integrative medicine, because caring for our bodies at deep levels is so important for vocal success, not to mention optimal health in general!
 So I incorporate what I’ve studied, learned, and experienced regarding our bodies’ health, movement, and structure into my teaching and coaching.